 Due to the complexity of the structure, in-situ remedial work was not an acceptable risk, as it would have caused an unsustainable cost overrun.

-Within the WTIA there was the combined skillset to ensure that all the concerns could be addressed prior and during the fabrication, minimizing the risk of delays, errors, subsequent failures and expensive remedial works.
-WTIA was the ideal partner to provide technical advisory for the façade modules fabrication and supervision of the Welding operations.
+Within Weld Australia (formerly known as the WTIA) there was the combined skillset to ensure that all the concerns could be addressed prior and during the fabrication, minimizing the risk of delays, errors, subsequent failures and expensive remedial works.
+Weld Australia was the ideal partner to provide technical advisory for the façade modules fabrication and supervision of the Welding operations.

 Consecutive contracts with the main contractor and subcontractors were agreed, for a total of 160+ man-days in Australia and Oversea.
 Scope of work would include:

 Thanks to this approach, non-conformities were addressed on time and rectified in the workshop, at the fabricators expense, prior to delivery.
 This avoided delays, cost over-runs, unsafe structure, and material rejection.

 As a result of this approach, the Adelaide iconic façade was delivered on time, within budget, and compliant with the specifications and standards.

 Days after erection, concerns about the integrity of a bridge were raised and whether it had been fabricated to the appropriate standard.
 With raising concerns for the public safety, Weld Australia was requested to assess the welds structure integrity and comment about fitness for purpose.

 It was determined that an incorrect manufacturing standard had been adopted, but as this finding occurred after the structure had been fabricated and erected.
 It was determined that the bridge was not fit for purpose and as re-building was not a viable option for the time involved and cost, a complex in-situ inspection and remedial work program was developed and completed with regular Weld Australia oversight.